jprendi/thesis/README.md

 Relevant script of it: anomaly_detection_and_NPLM.py

-👉🏻  3) **Think of how to implement at 40 MHz Scouting System.** If stage 2) is successful in its study, the next step would be to think about how one would actually implement this within a 40 MHz Scouting system... :)
+👉🏻  3) **Think of how to implement at 40 MHz Scouting System.** If stage 2) is successful in its study, the next step would be to think about how one would actually implement this within a 40 MHz Scouting system...

+Where does the name **Foraging for New Physics** come from?
+What do people who scout do?
+They forage for useful things in the forest.
+Since we are looking for new physics within a Scouting system with forest-based models, I thought it'd make sense to call it foraging for new physics! :)